sgonzalezr94/SpotifyLoopingBot/README.md

 * [Chrome WebDrivers](https://chromedriver.chromium.org/downloads).
 * [Firefox WebDrivers](https://github.com/mozilla/geckodriver/releases) (right from Mozilla's repository).

-## Configuration File
+## Environment File

-You must create a configuration file, for this project I created a file named `botconfig.py`, in here you must declare the constants that the project is going to need to be able to play our desired Artist's content.
+You must create an environment file `.env`, in here you must declare the constants that the project is going to need to be able to play our desired Artist's content.

-Here is an example of the contents of `botconfig.py` :
+Here is an example of the contents of `.env` :

 ```python
 LOGINURL = 'https://accounts.spotify.com/es/login/' #URL where we are going to log in.